Aluminium hits three-month highs after US airstrikes on Iran

-Investor fears of an escalation in Middle East conflict and disruption to oil and gas supplies escalated as President Donald Trump warned that the U.S. could attack other targets unless a peace deal can be agreed with Israel.
+Investor fears of an escalation in the Middle East conflict and disruption to oil and gas supplies escalated as President Donald Trump said the US could attack other targets unless a peace deal can be agreed with Israel.

 “Middle East countries produce almost 9% of the world’s aluminum,” said Alastair Munro, senior base metals strategist at broker Marex.
 “If the Strait of Hormuz is blocked, that could affect shipments.”